bitergia-analytics/bap-deployment-toolkit/docs/provision.md

 ```

 ##### Deploy all BAP services in a single VM (Opcional)

+- NOTE: This configuration deploy a OpenSearch cluster with a single manager node.

 Set `all_in_one_node_count = 1` and set to 0 the rest of `*_node_count = 0`.